 A third goal arrived on 71 minutes as Dortmund pressed home their superiority against a flat Wolfsburg.
 Sahin whipped the cross in from the right on with his trusty left boot.
-Neven Subotic looked for the glancing header but failed to make contact, which threw off the Wolfsburg defence.
-His centre-back partner Hummels then stuck out a leg and poked the ball home.
+Neven Subotic looked for the glancing header but failed to make contact, which threw off the Wolfsburg defense.
+His center-back partner Hummels then stuck out a leg and poked the ball home.

 Wolfsburg attacked from the kick-off and after Lukasz Piszczek brought down Mario Mandzukic after a matter of seconds, Diego's free-kick hit the side-netting.
 Barrios meanwhile could have had a first-half hat-trick but his twelfth minute header was cleared off the line by Josue, while on 24 minutes he headed straight at Benaglio.
 Four minutes later, Roman Weidenfeller pulled off a smart double save, first from Diego's long-range effort and then from Grafite's rebound.

 The second period was frequently interrupted with breaks for injury and it lacked the rhythm of the opening 45 minutes.
 Wolfsburg's new signing Dieumerci Mbokani was introduced but to no avail as Dortmund were never seriously troubled by Steve McClaren's gross underachievers.
 Fabian Johnson skied a shot over the bar from close range, which was as good as it got.